lowlighter/metrics/.github/readme/partials/documentation/setup/action.md

 No scopes are required, but additional one may be required depending on which features will be used.
 Each plugin documentation enumerates which scopes are required to make it work.

-A a general rule, the following scopes may be required:
+As a general rule, the following scopes may be required:
 - `public_repo` for some plugins
 - `read:org` for all organizations related metrics
 - `repo` for all private repositories related metrics